codeigniter4/CodeIgniter4/user_guide_src/source/libraries/content_negotiation.rst

 =====

 The first aspect to look at is handling 'media' negotiations.
-These are provided by the ``Accept`` header and is one of the most complex headers available.
+These are provided by the ``Accept`` header and are one of the most complex headers available.
 A common example is the client telling the server what format it wants the data in.
 This is especially common in API's.
 For example, a client might request JSON formatted data from an API endpoint::